ms-laki/minitalk/README.md

 1. First type `make` into both iTerm
 2. Then in one iTerm, type `./server` .
 This will give you a number that is the server PID number.
 3. Copy the PID number and in the other iTerm, type `./client [PID number] “your message here in quotation marks”`
-4. You should see your message from one iTerm to the another iTerm.
+4. You should see your message from one iTerm to the other iTerm.

 ## Video: How to Run Minitalk